jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Connect synonyms, thereby increasing recall; this is often accomplished with **UF (use for), U (use)**
 - Disambiguate homographs, thereby increasing precision; this is often accomplished with a **gloss** AKA modifier AKA difference AKA qualifier term

-*Why so many polysemes in natural language?
+_*Why so many polysemes in natural language?_

-- Words inherited from different parent languages, e.g. Greek and Latin
+- _Words inherited from different parent languages, e.g. Greek and Latin_
-- Popular words versus jargon
+- _Popular words versus jargon_
+- _Trade names that become generic, e.g. bandaids_
+- _Dialectical variations reflecting geographic boundaries and social groups_
--
+- _Formal words versus slang_
+- _Political changes leading to changes in preferred terms_
+- _Competing terms for emerging objects and phenomena_

 ### Relationship between CVs and metadata